 What is OKR?

-John Doerr is one of the most successful venture capitalists of all time, having invested in Google and Amazon.
-Doerr, who worked at Intel and introduced Google to OKR, has a formula for setting goals:
+John Doerr is one of the most successful venture capitalists of all time.
+He started his career at Intel and went on to invest in companies such as Google and Amazon.
+Doerr, who introduced Google to OKR, has a formula for setting goals:

 Doerr’s Goal Formula